mit-rss/visual_servoing/README.md

 When you write the parking controller (module 4), you will publish provided error messages.
 Use `rqt_plot` to generate some plots.
 Try running the following experiments:
 - Put a cone directly in front of the car (~3-5 meters away).
 Your car should drive straight forward and stop in front of the cone.
-    Show us plots of x-error and total-error (x and y error) over time, and be prepared to discuss.
+    Show us plots (and not just the result of a single run!) of x-error and total-error (x and y error) over time, and be prepared to discuss.
 - Run the car on one of our tracks, and check out the plots for any interesting error signals.
 Compare plots at different speeds, and see how error signals change with speed.

 ## Module 1: Cone Detection Via Color Segmentation <a name="module1"></a>

 In lecture, we learned different ways to detect objects.
 Sometimes it pays to train a fancy neural net to do the job.
-Sometimes we are willing to wait and let SIFT find it.
-Template matching is cool too.
+Sometimes we are willing to trust SIFT features to find the object.
+Template matching can be cool too.

 Sometimes simple algorithms are the correct choice.
 For our purposes, identifying the cone by its distinctive color will prove most effective.
 Your job in this module will be to identify cones (and other orange objects) and output bounding boxes containing them.